About The Denounced

 What’s next after The Denounced?

 As mentioned, I have two more books to write in the series and it may get extended to six in total.
-That said, I do have another idea for a YA thriller/horror called FEARS, which I’m keen to start as it is a story burning hot to get out.
-Stay tuned, I may just get it done!
+After that, I'm not sure, but I may finish The Devil's Kiss and I have another idea for a book called Supply, which is a story burning inside of me to get out.

 Is there going to be a movie of The Denounced?